Netherlands

 Limited depreciation on buildings

 The annual depreciation is deductible from the annual profits from business operations.
 The taxpayer is entitled to depreciate the building until the book value has reached the so-called base value.
 The base value is determined with reference to the WOZ value.
 The base value is equivalent to the WOZ value (WOZ for ‘Wet waardering onroerende zaken’ or Real Estate Valuation Regulations).
 Based on the latter regulations, the value of a building for tax purposes is determined, to the greatest extent possible, on the basis of its value in the economic environment.
-The tax base value for buildings used as investments is 100% of the WOZ value, which as of 2019 also applies to owner-occupied buildings.
-The previous tax base value of this type of building was 50% of the WOZ value.
+As of 2019 the tax base value for buildings used as investments and owner-occupied buildings is 100% of the WOZ value.
+Up to 2019 owner-occupied buildings had a tax base value of 50% of the WOZ value.

 There is a transitional ruling for buildings taken into use before 2019 and which have not yet been written down over 3 full financial years before 2019.
 In this case for the remaining period a building in own use can be written down on the basis of 50% of the WOZ.
 This further restriction in writing down does not apply as of 2019 for the entrepreneurs/natural persons discussed above.